starfiresd/Projects/README.md

 # Migrately
 Migrately is a startup designed to streamline the immigration process and connect clients with lawyers.
 Migrately uses a step-by-step process to walk users through the different types of visas, documents, and processes for traveling and migrating to the United States.
 Migrately is a minimum viable product (MVP).
 Due to the proprietary nature of the code only selected, approved snippets of my code can be shared in this repository.
 This repository contains SQL, .NET, and ReactJS code.

+My responsibility at Migrately was to build an appointment manager.
+The appointment manager allows users to search for specific attorneys or select current clients.
+The user can view available time slots to setup appointments.
+The user can link to video chat for virtual meetings and see additional information about the law firm including contact information, bio, and specialty.

 • Build appointment calendar to track user appointments and see when other users are unavailable.